-- Select Family and other users
+- Go to Accounts, and select Family and other users.

-- Fill in the form with the user name and password.
+- Fill in the form with the username and password.
 Your new user account will be created.

-- Click on Change account type
+- Click on Change account type.

-- Click the drop down arrow and choose Administrator to set the account to administrator level
+- Click the drop down arrow, and choose Administrator to set the account to administrator level.

-- Restart your computer
+- Restart your PC.

-- Login to the new account you just created
+- Login to the new account you just created.

 If the issue goes away, then it may mean your other user profile is corrupted.